Herons are a family of migratory birds found in many regions, including Virginia.

 They typically look for prey such as fish, amphibians, or invertebrates from perches nearby or by wading through shallow water.

-Their diet also consists of small reptiles and birds.
-During the breeding season, the Snowy Egrets are monogamous and form pair bonds for up to several years.
+Their diet also includes small reptiles and birds.
+During the breeding season, Snowy Egrets are monogamous and form pair bonds for up to several years.

 The nests average around three feet wide but can be larger than five feet wide